OpenFn/women-for-women/README.md

 ## Solution Roadmap
 Discussed functionality may include:
-1. Additional automated actions when a user is terminated
+1. Additional automated actions when a user is terminated (consider integration with Jira or Microsoft form to trigger this?
 2. Syncing of profile photos
 3. Two way sync capabilities
 4. Conversion of special characters